stasyanko/duotrace/README.md

-# ft_strace
+# Duotrace

 ## Description

-ft_strace is a simple implementation of the strace command.
-It allows you to trace the execution of a program and the system calls it makes.
+Duotrace is a reimplementation of strace and it has such a name as it has two builtin ways of tracing:
+- ptrace syscall
+- ebpf

 ## Build